JetBrains/teamcity-sdk-docs/topics/build-features.md

 ## Useful Listeners

 There is no workflow associated with build features.
-If a build feature is configured in a build configuration, then its settings are automatically delivered to an agent or can be retrieved on the server side from an instance of [`SBuild`](http://javadoc.jetbrains.net/teamcity/openapi/current/jetbrains/buildServer/serverSide/SBuild.html).
+If a build feature is configured in a build configuration and its method [`isRequiresAgent`](http://javadoc.jetbrains.net/teamcity/openapi/current/jetbrains/buildServer/serverSide/BuildFeature.html#isRequiresAgent--) returns true, then its settings are automatically delivered to an agent or can be retrieved on the server side from an instance of [`SBuild`](http://javadoc.jetbrains.net/teamcity/openapi/current/jetbrains/buildServer/serverSide/SBuild.html).

 As such, to affect the build behavior, one needs to register listeners and watch for different events occurring in the build.
 The most commonly used listeners are: